Introduction to Machine Learning

 "Machine Learning is the field of study that gives computers the ability to learn without being explicitly programmed." — Arthur Samuel

 Imagine you’re building a spam filter.
-You could write thousands of if
+You could write thousands of if statements like:

 if "Buy now" in email: spam